Dianashafee/reading-notes-201/class-01.md

-#  Reading-notes-201 *Class-01.*
+#  *Reading-notes-201 Class-01.*

-# People can access to the web though:
+# People can access to the web through:
 - BROWSERS
 - WEB SERVERS
 - SCREEN READERS